Skip to main content

 The following table catalogues the contractual allocations of Dolores Project water as well as any associated adjustments.

-Chart depicting Dolores Project Allocations
+Graphic depicting Dolores Project Allocations

 HOW BIG (SURFACE ACRES) IS MCPHEE?